 1 quart-sized zippered freezer bag (not sandwich bag)*

 1 large egg

-2 sticks (16 tablespoons) salted butter (not margarine)*
+2 sticks (16 tablespoons) unsalted OR salted butter

 1 package (8 ounces) cream cheese, softened